mattmakai/fullstackpython.com/content/posts/180525-explain-products-developers.markdown

 <img src="/img/180526-explain-product/09-devangelism.jpg" width="100%" class="shot rnd outl" alt="You as a founder, or as an investor who work with founders must be the chief evangelist for your product.">

-Time to reinforce why it is so important for you, as a founder, or as an investor that works with founders, to be the chief evangelist for your product.
+Let's reinforce why it is so important for you, as a founder, or as an investor that works with founders, to be the chief evangelist for your product.
 You cannot ever outsource this role.
 You cannot hire someone to lead an evangelism team and expect them to figure it all out for you.